YINI-lang/YINI-spec/YINI-Specification.md

 ### 3.6.
 Reserved: Ignore / Disable Line *(for future use)*
 --This space is reserved--<br/>
---Ignore / Disable Line: This may or may not be implemented in the future.--
+--Ignore / Disable Line: This is a reserved feature for future versions.--
 >- Ignore/Disable Line:
 A line that begins with a double minus -- will be completely ignored by the engine.
 Everything after -- until the end of the line (<NL>) shall be disregarded, including any comments.